-- (a) Per Rule 26, requests must be limited to ESI that relates to the claims or defenses and be proportional to the needs of the case. - (b) Per Rule 34(b)(1)(A), the requests "must describe with reasonable particularity each item or category of items to be inspected." - (c) Determine whether the client has information about specific documents or types of documents in the responding party's possession, custody, or control that relate to the claims or defenses in the case; use that information to narrowly tailor requests that target those specific documents or types of documents.
+- a) Per Rule 26, requests must be limited to ESI that relates to the claims or defenses and be proportional to the needs of the case.
+Recall that the 2015 amendment to Rule 26 deleted the former language about "discovery of any matter relevant to the subject matter involved in the action" or that is "reasonably calculated to lead to the discovery of admissible evidence." - b) Per Rule 34(b)(1)(A), the requests "must describe with reasonable particularity each item or category of items to be inspected." - c) Determine whether the client has information about specific documents or types of documents in the responding party's possession, custody, or control that relate to the claims or defenses in the case; use that information to narrowly tailor requests that target those specific documents or types of documents. - d) Consider specifying subsets of documents-such as "communications."
+Identifying categories rather than referring broadly to "all documents" makes it easier in the meet and confer process to identify requests that can be addressed by searching particular sources, such as key custodians' email accounts.